-Zendaya's Quotes About The Pressure Of Being A Disney Channel Star Are So Real
+Zendaya Got So Real About The Pressure Of Growing Up As A Disney Channel Star

 Life in the spotlight leaves little room for slip-ups, a lesson Zendaya knows all too well.
 The pressure is even larger when you're on a popular children's network like Disney Channel.
 After being thrust into the spotlight at the age of 14 on Disney Channel's Shake It Up, she was exposed to Hollywood pressures at a drastically young age.
 And as a Black actress, those challenges were only amplified.
 Zendaya's quotes about the pressure of being a Disney Channel star are so, so real.